 If you've been on a late flight departing from a European airport, it's worth checking if you're owed Royal Air Maroc flight delay compensation.
 That's because under EU law, flights that are delayed by 3 hours or more might be eligible for up to US$700 per person in compensation from their airline.

 It doesn't matter where you were flying to — what does matter is your arrival time.
 For compensation, it is the time that you arrived in your destination that's significant, not the time that you took off.
 So even if you technically departed on time, if you arrived at your destination more than 3 hours late, you may be eligible for compensation.

 One important exclusion is for those Royal Air Maroc flight delays that are caused by extraordinary circumstances.
 This refers to situations that are outside of the airline's control.
 Common examples are delays caused by bad weather or an air traffic control strike.
 Because the airline cannot prevent these delays, they shouldn't have to pay compensation for them.

-But if the delay is due to something they can control — such as a strike by Royal Air Maroc staff, or a maintenance issue, then you're entitled to submit a flight delay compensation Royal Air Maroc claim.
+But if the delay is due to something they can control — such as a strike by Royal Air Maroc staff, or a maintenance issue, you're entitled to make a flight delay compensation Royal Air Maroc claim.

 Europe's air passenger rights, EC 261, are among the most comprehensive in the world.
 They are designed to ensure airlines like Royal Air Maroc take appropriate care of their passengers and compensate passengers fairly when their journeys are disrupted by flight delays, cancellations, or overbookings.